 We discussed “planing” in a recent post by looking at power data from a double-blind test of two different bikes.
+(If you haven’t read that post, we suggest you start reading there.)
 The data showed that the same rider’s power output was consistently higher on a bike with a more flexible frame than on a stiffer one.

 On a bike with optimized frame flex characteristics, the rider can put out more power with less fatigue.
 We named this phenomenon “planing”.
 How does it work?

 A cyclist’s power output is very uneven during the pedaling stroke.
 Even a professional racer with a beautiful spin puts out almost all of his/her power during the down stroke.
 This means that the bike is propelled forward by a series of brief accelerations, rather than a steady force.
 You can accelerate the bike/rider only so much during the short power stroke.
 Trying to pedal harder feels as if your legs are pushing against a brick wall.

 The brick wall analogy is useful, because it shows that you can fatigue even when you aren’t doing work in the sense of physics.
 When you push against a wall, the wall doesn’t move – no work is done.
 Yet lactic acid builds up in your muscles, and you fatigue quickly.

 Back to the bike and the power stroke: Imagine a bike that accepts extra power during the down stroke, rather than pushing back against your pedal stroke.
 Imagine that the frame stores the energy, and releases it at the end of your power stroke.
 This would lengthen the power phase of your stroke.
 Without having to accelerate the bike more, you would be able to put more power into it.

 Frame flex acts like a spring.
 Finite element analysis models (above) have shown that almost all energy that you input into the frame as flex gets returned into the drivetrain, powering the bike.
 (Very little is lost to hysteresis – bike frames don’t get hot as they flex.)